 Please note: Cache-Control headers can be increased, but not decreased from 600 seconds (10 minutes)

 If you wish to increase the cacheability of your site by increasing the cache expiration time, you can use a plugin called WP Engine Advanced Cache to help set these options.
-Increasing the amount of time pages are stored in cache will help with site speed and overall user experience on your site.
+With the WP Engine Advanced Cache plugin, you can set different cache limits for different types of dynamically-created post types.
+The plugin offers a number of options to intelligently alter the cache times based on the needs of the content on your site.
+Increasing the amount of time pages are stored in cache will help with site speed and the overall user experience on your site.